 People who have an intuitive communication style are focused on — the big picture.

-An example of communication with an intuitive communicator:
+An example of communication with an intuitive communicator

-Their habit of looking at the bigger picture may also help them find innovative, new solutions to old problems that suffer from inadequate processes.
+Their habit of looking at the bigger picture may also help them find innovative, new solutions to old problems that suffer from inefficient processes.